Shred the gnar, pay the bills.

 From 2014 to 2016, he led the Tatnall School in Wilmington, Delaware, serving as head.
 Tierney also has been director of studies at St. Stephen’s School in Rome, and has taught at Choate Rosemary Hall and the Berkshire School.
 He earned a bachelor’s degree in history from Dartmouth College and a master’s in educational leadership and administration from Teachers College of Columbia University while he was a year-long Klingenstein Fellow.

-Help us welcome Head of School Designate Brian H. Hargrove and his wife, Linda Hargrove, to the NMH community.
-Please join alumni, parents, and friends of NMH from coast to coast this spring as we launch a new chapter of school leadership and toast 140 years of educating the head, heart, and hand.
+In March and April we welcomed Head of School Designate Brian H. Hargrove and his wife, Linda Hargrove, to the NMH community at events in Boston, San Francisco, and New York City.
+Along with alumni, parents, and friends of NMH, we toasted the launch this new chapter of school leadership, and 140 years of educating the head, heart, and hand.